Luke-Herring/luke-herring/README.md

 - 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
 - 🌱 Exploring Technical Content Writing.
-- ⚡ In my free time I solve problems on GeeksforGeeks and read tech articles.
+- ⚡ In my free time I play CTF's and program stuff.
 - 📫 Contact Me: &nbsp; luke0422@protonmail.com

 ---